ntk148v/lets-go/README.md

     a := [...]int{1, 2, 3}
     ```

     * Array are **value types**: Assigning one array to another copies all the elements.
 In particular, if you pass an array to a function it will receive a copy of the array, not a pointer to it.
+To avoid the copy you could pass a pointer to the array, but then that's a pointer to an array, not an array.

 * Slices:
     * Similar to an array, but it can grow when new elements are added.